mmuller/auto-testify/README.md

 # Automated Testing Project with Selenium and Cucumber

 This project is designed to perform automated tests on a website using Selenium WebDriver and Cucumber.
-The main objective is to validate the login functionality on the SauceDemo website using test data stored in a JSON file.
+The main objective is to validate the login functionality on the SauceDemo website using test data stored in a properties file.

 ## Requirements